Manufacturing paraffin wax

 Liquefied paraffin pumps through a warm duct and special nozzles sprinkle it onto the cooling roller.

-Diathermic oil, controlled by a valve (B), warms the sprinkling duct.
+Diathermic oil, controlled by Piston Actuated Valve (B), warms the sprinkling duct.

 Scraping the cool paraffin from the roller allows the vibrating ducts to collect it.